Piragu: Cast

-Production

-Actor Hamsavardhan, who shaved the head for the film, said, "If the script demands me to do some sacrifice, I am ready for it.
-At the end of the day, one would only want the end product to come out well".

 Soundtrack

 The film score and the soundtrack were composed by Srikanth Deva.
 The soundtrack, released in 2007, features 6 tracks with lyrics written by Na.
 Muthukumar, Piraisoodan, Devakumar, Muthumagan and Gana Bala.
 Gana Bala, credited as Anathai Bala made his debut as singer and lyricist with this film in the song "Pathinoru Aattam" and also appeared in the song.

 Reception

 The film critic Malini Mannath wrote, "A lackluster script and slipshod narration reveal the amateurishness of a debutant director who seems not quite able to translate his ideas on to the screen", and that, "The saving grace of the film is Hamsavardhan (son of yesteryear hero Ravichandran), who bravely strides on through all the inadequacies of the script and his lacklustre role".
+Laya of Kalki called Vadivelu's comedy as relief and noted Srikanth Deva's music as average, called both story and screenplay as uncompelling.